davidmalcolm/texi2rst/output/attribute-syntax.rst

 specifies the type 'pointer to 8-byte-aligned pointer to ``char``'.
-Note again that this does not work with most attributes; for example, the usage of aligned and noreturn attributes given above is not yet supported.
+Note again that this does not work with most attributes; for example, the usage of :samp:`aligned` and :samp:`noreturn` attributes given above is not yet supported.

 For compatibility with existing code written for compiler versions that